pegielm/pegielm.github.io/content/posts/mov_it_mov_it_writeup.md

 ---
 title: mov it mov it writeup
 date: 2024-12-03
-description: "writeup of the mov it mov it challenge from zeroday ctf (which I created)"
+description: "[rev] writeup of the mov it mov it challenge from zeroday ctf (which I created)"
 tags: ["ctf","rev"]
 ---